rsvim/rfc/6-ColoringAndSyntaxParser.md

 | TextMate          | - Good performance                               | - Syntax configurations are not actively maintained<br>- Need to integrate with `.sublime-syntax` structure for UI components<br>- `.sublime-syntax` files can have a **branding** issue (feel bad to use another editor's resource)<br>- Low-quality results should work fine for coloring system, however as more features depend on the parser results, it can lead to worse and buggy experiences |
 | Vim Syntax Engine | - Good performance                               | - Need to implement from scratch<br>- Cannot leverage neither existing Vim `.vim` colorschemes, nor Neovim `.lua` colorschemes<br>- Same impact with TextMate on low-quality results                                                                                                                                                                                                                  |

-Once editors parsed the tokens from a source code text file, it needs another config to give these tokens different colors to make it colorful.
-Here comes the theme config (vim calls it colorscheme), and editors usually allow users to customize their themes.

-- For vim, it embeds some default colorschemes in its [runtime/colors](https://github.com/vim/vim/tree/master/runtime/colors) folder.
-- For vscode, it embeds some default themes in its [extensions](https://github.com/microsoft/vscode/tree/main/extensions) folder, sub-folders with `theme-` prefix.
-- For helix, it embeds TreeSitter queries in its [runtime/queries](https://github.com/helix-editor/helix/tree/master/runtime/queries) folder (each language also needs a `query` file to define how editors can query the tokens from TreeSitter), themes in its [runtime/themes](https://github.com/helix-editor/helix/tree/master/runtime/themes).

-A theme config file actually maps each token to its color (RGB, css name, terminal ansi code) and visual effects (underline, bold, italic).

-Vim/Neovim editors also have other colors, not only syntax colors for source code text files.
-For example Neovim has multiple highlighting groups for **floating-window**: [NormalFloat](https://neovim.io/doc/user/syntax.html#hl-NormalFloat), [FloatBorder](https://neovim.io/doc/user/syntax.html#hl-FloatBorder), [FloatTitle](https://neovim.io/doc/user/syntax.html#hl-FloatTitle), etc.

-Such kind of colors are not related to programming language syntaxes, but more related for UI widgets.

-### Vim Regex-Based Engine

-Pros:

-1. Has great performance.
-Based on some benchmark, it is the fastest, but also support least features, anyway it works.
-2. Can directly use all existing vim's syntax files.
-It can help rsvim inherits the syntaxes/colorshemes from Vim community.

-Cons:

-1. Vim's syntax/colorscheme is written in `vim` script, which is completely not compatible with rsvim.
-Unless we create a vimscript interpreter, or a tool to convert vim scripts into js scripts.
-Both solutions seems not easy/possible, because it will lead to create a vimscript interpreter with rust.
-Such ideas are been tried several times by the community, and finally failed, please see [libvim](https://github.com/onivim/libvim).

-### TextMate

-Pros:

-1. Has great performance, slower than Vim's regex-based engine, but provide more accurate tokens (it support syntax scope).
-2. Popular and widely used by many editors.
-3. TextMate has the rust implementation [syntect](https://github.com/trishume/syntect).
-4. Both vim's syntax engine and TextMate are regex-based, and they have a error-tolerant result when parsing partial of the source code text file, which helps a lot for real world typing.
-When users are typing, in most of the time, the text content is actually error-compiled, because users still not finish their typing yet.
-So in real world editing, most of the time, the text content is wrong from the language parser's perspective.
-In such cases, regex-based engines can still recognize some keywords/constants, and provide a downgraded visual effect.

-Cons:

-1. The TextMate community seems slowly dying.
-Because TextMate itself is first created by the [textmate](https://github.com/textmate/textmate) editor (a open source project from Apple).
-Today textmate is used by sublime-text and vscode.
-Sublime-text is close source software so we don't know how it implements the textmate engine.
-Vscode implements the textmate engine in [vscode-textmate](https://github.com/microsoft/vscode-textmate), which is written in javascript.
-It seems when an editor wants to use textmate engine, it will have to maintain its own textmate implementations and syntax specifications.
-2. If rsvim directly uses `syntect` library, it means rsvim will have to use the `.sublime-syntax` config files, or the `.tmLanguage` config files.
-The biggest `.sublime-syntax` configs are maintained by sublime-text's open source packages: [sublimehq/Packages](https://github.com/sublimehq/Packages), and the biggest `.tmLanguage` configs are maintained by github linguist grammars [github-linguist/linguist/vendor/grammars](https://github.com/github-linguist/linguist/tree/main/vendor/grammars) (most these grammars are not updated for many years).
-3. If rsvim directly uses `vscode-textmate` library, it means rsvim will have to implement a javascript-runtime to run the library.
-And also rsvim will have to use the `.tmLanguage.json` configs.
-The javascript engine performance can be a big issue (syntax engine should be directly embedded inside editor and be very performant).
-And for the `.tmLanguage.json` configs, they are maintained in [vscode/extensions](https://github.com/microsoft/vscode/tree/main/extensions).
-4. Both `.sublime-syntax` and `.tmLanguage.json` grammars are not easy to extend for more rsvim colors.
-Because for rsvim editor, we will introduce more colors for other cases, such as floating window titles/borders, etc.

-### TreeSitter

-Pros:

-1. Most accurate parsing results/tokens.
-Note: We don't consider LSP servers as a syntax engine here, even it also provide semantic tokens.
-2. TreeSitter has an official library and rust binding.
-The library is actively maintained, and it has an actively maintained community for most programming languages, see the [list of parsers](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers).
-3. TreeSitter supports incremental parsing, it should be performant on every user editing.

-Cons:

-1. TreeSitter is slower than regex-based engine, especially on super big files.
-2. TreeSitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with TreeSitter.
-Note: a collection of pre-built parsers can alleviate the need for C/C++ compilers in some popular OS (Windows/Linux/MacOs) and CPU architectures (x86_64/amd64/arm64).

 ## Solution

 The final solution choice is: TextMate vs TreeSitter.